 Leola Hall

-During these years, she began to make music (she could play seven instruments by ear) and develop an interest in drawing and painting which led her to artists Raymond Yelland and William Keith.
+During these years, she began to make music (she could play seven instruments by ear) and develop an interest in drawing and painting, which led her to artists Raymond Yelland and William Keith.

 While recovering from health problems, she put her artistic talent to use by creating designs for sofa pillows and decorative work burned in wood.
 Ever the entrepreneur, she copyrighted her designs and began saving the money that would later launch her career as an architect.